amirongit/notecode/algebra.md

 ### Solving quadratic equations by factoring
 #### Zero product property
-- if the multiplication is equal to zero, a zero is involved in it
+- if the multiplication is equal to 0, a 0 is involved in it
 #### Quadratic equation
 - contains an squared variable & no other terms with a higher exponent
 - overall form is `ax^2 + bx + c = 0`
-- 'a' can't be equal to zero
+- 'a' can't be equal to 0
 #### Steps
 1. the given equation is factored
-2. per each term including the variable in the final result of factoring an equation which is equal to zero is solved
+2. per each term including the variable in the final result of factoring an equation which is equal to 0 is solved
     - considering zero product property
 3. results of the generated equations are the solution set for the quadratic equation

 ### Introduction to rational expressions
-- a fraction whose numerator & denominator are polynomials, with the denominator not equal to zero
+- a fraction whose numerator & denominator are polynomials, with the denominator not equal to 0
 #### Restricted values
-- any values for the variables in the given expression which make its denominator equal to zero
+- any values for the variables in the given expression which make its denominator equal to 0
 - specification
-    1. the denominator of the given expression in its original form is solved for zero
+    1. the denominator of the given expression in its original form is solved for 0
 #### Simplifying rational expressions
 1. numerator & denominator of the given expression is factored
 2. common factors are cancelled